Kubota Logo

 Kubota Logo 2010-present

-Since Kubota is a mechanical engineering company, it has switched to an appropriate identity.
-To do this, the developers used a horizontal oval – a classic for labeling products in this industry.
+Since Kubota is an engineering company, it had to switch to the corresponding identity.
+For this, developers used a horizontal oval – a classic for marking products in this industry.
 It has a chrome-silver color with reflections, shadows, and voluminous edges.
-Inside is a large “K.” It is three-dimensional, wide, and connected at the top and bottom with a frame.
-Clear cuts along the edges give this element a clear literal form.
+Inside is a large letter “K.” It is voluminous, wide, and connected by a frame at the top and bottom.
+Clear cuts at the edges give this element a precise literal shape.

 Font and Colors